-What is a Real Estate Appraisal?
-And more….
+What Is a Real Estate Appraisal?

 As the seller or selling agent, even with the most up to date information, appraisals can come in with unexpected values.

 An appraisal is a safety net for the bank and the buyer.
 The bank needs to protect its loan with a piece of real estate at a specific loan to value.

 The location also plays a key role in valuation.
 However, since property cannot change location, it is often the upgrades or improvements to the home that can change its value.